 We know that story time can be tough at the end of a long day, but it should also be fun for you and your child.
 Try the PAT technique:

-P – Point to the picture of the word
+P – Point to the picture as you say the word

-A – Act out the word and encourage your child to act it out too
+A – Act out the word, then encourage your child to act it out too

 T – Tell a child-friendly definition of the word